Zebedee Nungak: Creation of Nunavik

 Nungak was described as one of the leading figures in the building of the Inuit region known as Nunavik.
 He, along with Charlie Watt, were the founding members of the Northern Quebec Inuit Association (NQIA) in 1972.
 Nungak served as its secretary-treasurer.
 The association represented the Inuit, working alongside the Grand Council of the Crees, in negotiations with the governments of Quebec and Canada for the first land claim on behalf of the Inuit.
 Nungak, as a negotiator on behalf of the NQIA, was one of eleven signatories to the James Bay and Northern Québec Agreement (JBNQA) in 1975.
 Additionally, Nungak was the manager of Saputik, an organization tasked with holding Quebec's Inuit lands.

 From 1984 and 1987, Nungak was co-chair of the Inuit Committee on National Issues, negotiating with the Canadian government that Inuit rights be enshrined within the Canadian constitution during the aboriginal rights constitutional conferences.
-Between 1995 to 1998 he was the president of the Makivik Corporation, which was responsible to administrate the compensation funding as part of the JBNQA.
-He had previously served as its vice-president.
+Between 1995 and 1998, he was the president of the Makivik Corporation, which was responsible to administrate the compensation funding as part of the JBNQA.
+He had previously served as its vice president.
 Nungak, who was appointed president of the organization in 1995 to succeed Simeonie Nalukturuk, was primaried in 1997 by two challengers, but won with 79% of the vote cast by beneficiaries of the agreement.